 Chicago-area Hydrologic River stage/Flood Forecasts

-Due to last night/early morning rains, some of the Chicago area rivers are back rising.
-Segments of the Kankakee River at Shelby affecting Lake and Newton Counties in Indiana, the Illinois River at LaSalle affecting Bureau, LaSalle and Putnam Counties in Illinois remain in minor flood.
+Additional rains later today and overnight will cause rivers to rise in the next few days.
+Minor Flooding is expected to continue on the Illinois River at LaSalle affecting Bureau, LaSalle and Putnam Counties, and the Kankakee River at Shelby affecting Lake and Newton Counties in Indiana.
+With the additional rains the Iroquois River at Iroquois in Iroquois County is forecast to go into Minor Flood by Thursday afternoon.

-A flood Advisory for rivers near bankfull, and at action levels, but not expected to flood is in effect on the Iroquois River at Iroquois affecting Iroquois County, the Fox River at Montgomery affecting Kane and Kendall Counties and the Fox River at Dayton affecting LaSalle County, as well as the Mazon River at Coal City affecting Grundy County.
+A Flood Advisory for rivers near bankfull, and at action levels, but not expected to flood is in effect on the Sugar Creek at Milford affecting Iroquois County, the Fox River at Montgomery affecting Kane and Kendall Counties, the Kankakee River at Wilmington affecting Grundy and Will Counties and the Iroquois River at Foresman affecting Newton County Indiana.

-River segments under Flood Warnings/Advisories are shaded in green on the highlighted map.
+Rivers under Flood Warnings/Advisories are depicted in green on the highlight map.

 Below is a listing of Chicago-area river stages issued earlier today by the Chicago National Weather Service Forecast Office along with their Flood Forecasts…